alberand/Blog/content/hc-05_connect_to_linux.md

 [CHG] Device 00:13:EF:00:03:04 RSSI: -59
 ```

-After you will see your HC-05 you need to
+After something like HC-05 will appear on the screen you will need to make it
-Trust, Pair and connect to the HC-05
+trustworthy, pair it with your PC and try to connect to it.
+That can be done by
+the following commands `trust <MAC>`, `pair <MAC>` and `connect <MAC>`
+accordingly.

 ```shell
 [bluetooth]# trust 00:13:EF:00:03:04